 Combining historical and philosophical perspectives

-The two-year master’s programme History and Philosophy of Science (HPS) offers a unique opportunity to study the foundations, practices, and culture of the sciences and humanities.
+The two-year Master’s programme History and Philosophy of Science (HPS) offers a unique opportunity to study the foundations, practices, and culture of the sciences and humanities.
 The programme combines historical and philosophical perspectives to study past and present science.
 We investigate the interplay of science with cultural, social, political and institutional factors.
 We also analyse the fundamental structure of theories such as general relativity, quantum mechanics, evolution, and genetics.
 Our topics range from natural science and mathematics to social science and the humanities.

 Programme objective